wetryingtodorock/getblock-docs/en/rpc-service/dgb/json-rpc/dgb_validateaddress.md

 ---
-title: dgb:validateaddress \[POST\]
+title: validateaddress - DigiByte
-description: Return information about the given btc address.
+description: Example code for the validateaddress json-rpc method. Сomplete guide on how to use validateaddress json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters